thofisch/doc-api/docs/resources.md

 - **DO** use `GET` to fetch a representation containing the output of the processing function.
 - **DO** use query parameters to supply inputs to the processing function.
 - **DO** treating the processing function as a resource, as most often it will be difficult to find appropriate nouns.
 So when validating a vehicle registration number: `http://www.example.org/vehicles/validate?regnum=ZY12345`

+    ## What about responses that don't involve resources?

+    API calls that send a response that's not a resource per se are not uncommon depending on the domain.
+We've seen it in financial services, Telco, and the automotive domain to some extent.

+    Actions like the following are your clue that you might not be dealing with a "resource" response.

+    - Calculate
+    - Translate
+    - Convert

+    For example, you want to make a simple algorithmic calculation like how much tax someone should pay, or do a natural language translation (one language in request; another in response), or convert one currency to another.
+None involve resources returned from a database.

+    In these cases:

+    Use verbs not nouns

+    For example, an API to convert 100 euros to Chinese Yen:

+    /convert?from=EUR&to=CNY&amount=100

+    Make it clear in your API documentation that these "non-resource" scenarios are different.

+    Simply separate out a section of documentation that makes it clear that you use verbs in cases like this – where some action is taken to generate or calculate the response, rather than returning a resource directly.

 ### Controller Resources